top of page

 Jerusha Kanyua was a visionary leader who saw education as the ultimate weapon against poverty, ignorance, and disease.
 She urged young people to wield a pen like a spear and a book like a shield, inspiring the establishment of key institutions in Ndagani, including schools, a polytechnic, and even an airstrip.

-As these developments took shape, locals believed her prophecy—symbolized by a great mountain and birds—was coming true.
+As these developments took shape, locals believed her prophecy—symbolised by a great mountain and birds—was coming true.
 However, it was the founding of Chuka University that truly cemented her legacy, fulfilling her vision in ways no one had imagined.

 Jerusha Kanyua’s influence reshaped lives across Tharaka Nithi, Meru, and Embu counties, despite holding no formal leadership role in the PCEA.
 She championed a holistic gospel, blending faith with practical skills that empowered communities spiritually, socially, and economically.